South East U3A Forum

 The new subjects are:

-Just click on the subject for full details
+Just click on subject for full details

 There is a programme of events each evening: